VooDooS/CopyHierarchy/readme.md

 For Windows only.

 ## Disclaimer
 So far this app has been quickly created to help a friend dealing with a repetitive task.
-It's not elegant and it's not been well tested and no safeguards are implemented.
+It's not elegant, it has not been exhaustively tested and no safeguards are implemented.
 Use this at your own risks.
 Furhtermore no effort has been done to ease cross compilation on other systems.

 ## Usage